Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

 where $\varrho_c = \sum_{i\in\mathcal S_c}D_i/\sum_{j\in\mathcal I}D_j$ is the weight associated with subnet $\mathcal{S}_c$ relative to the network.

 The goal of ML model training is to find the optimal global model parameter vector $\mathbf w^* \in \mathbb{R}^M$:

 In the following, we introduce some assumptions regarding the above-defined loss functions that are commonly employed in distributed ML literature~\cite{haddadpour2019convergence,wang2019adaptive,chen2019joint,friedlander2012hybrid}.
-These assumptions further imply the existence and uniqueness of $\mathbf w^*$. \begin{assumption}[Loss Functions Characteristics] Henceforth, the following assumptions are made: \begin{itemize}[leftmargin=3mm] \item \textbf{Strong convexity}: The global loss function $F$ is $\mu$-strongly convex, i.e.,
+These assumptions further imply the existence and uniqueness of $\mathbf w^*$. \begin{assumption}[Loss Functions Characteristics] Henceforth, the following assumptions are made: \begin{itemize}[leftmargin=3mm] \item \textbf{Strong convexity}: Each local loss function $F_i$ is $\mu$-strongly convex~$\forall i\in\mathcal I$, i.e., where $\Vert\cdot\Vert$ refers to the Euclidean norm. \item \textbf{Smoothness:} Each local loss function $F_i$ is $\beta$-smooth $\forall i\in\mathcal{I}$, i.e.,